Arts and Ecology*

-Without attempting to create definitions in this highly contested field, the programme nevertheless encourages examination of Arts and Ecology as an academic field of practice.
-As well as this more theoretical, academic work, we will also provide an opportunity for arts practitioners to revisit and reshape their work through an ecological lens, supporting a broad range of creative forms and outputs.
+Navigating and debating the varying definitions in this highly contested field, the programme encourages examination of arts and ecology as an academic field of practice.
+As well as theoretical, academic work, the programme provides an opportunity for arts practitioners to revisit and reshape their work through an ecological lens, supporting a broad range of creative forms and outputs.
 It encourages students to consider how creative outcomes developed on the programme can be broadcast to wide and diverse audiences.
 The programme is delivered through a series of practical and critical modules both in residence and through online learning.

 *Please note this course is currently going through Approval with our Accrediting Body The University of Plymouth.
 You can register your interest to start in September 2021 below.

-- Practice-led teaching of arts in the context of the climate crisis.
+- Development of arts practice in the context of the climate crisis.